We

 our bone density between about age 13 and 30.
 After age

-30, everyone tends to lose bone at a slow but steady rate.
+30, we all may lose our bone density at a slow rate.

-Some people, especially young women and men during adolescence
+Some people, especially young women and some men during adolescence

 and young adulthood never